EnzoSeason/study-notes/rust/11-enum.md

 `Option<T>` enum makes sure **null-safety**.
 It wraps the value that **might be present or not**.

+It's included in `prelude` so we don't need to import it explictly.

 ```rust
 enum Option<T> {
     Some(T), // might have value